 From 1980 to 2018, he hosted a Saturday morning radio show on KPOO (89.5-FM), a black-owned community radio station in San Francisco.
 In that show, he interviewed such luminaries as Gil Scott-Heron, Dr. Angela Davis, Phyllis Hymen Dick Gregory and August Wilson.

 His produced plays include "The Loudest Scream You'll Never Hear," based on the Atlanta child murders.
 In 2013, as a response to the Trayvon Martin murder, he created another solo show, "How Did The World Get Here?"
 He also premiered a solo show, "LoEshe'," about the life and untimely death of his daughter, at the 1998 Afro Solo Festival.
 He has written three feature films, received a Bay Area Cable Excellence Award and a Black Filmmakers Hall of Fame Award for his PSA, "Precious Gift."
 He toured 75 cities with the Harlem Globetrotters as "The Voice."
 As a comedian he has appeared on BET's "Comic View" and HBO's "Def Comedy Jam."
 He has appeared in clubs from Chicago to Kasiserslauten, Germany and entertained the troops in a Far East USO tour.
 He was inducted into the Bay Area Blues Society Hall of Fame as a comedian/emcee in 2013.
-He has two sons and lives with his wife in the Bay Area.
+He and his wife have two sons.

-Mr. Lacy is active in Campo Santo, a performance group in San Francisco, and appears in its current production, "Candlestick" by Bennett Fisher, which is playing January 23 to February 3 at American Conservatory Theatre (ACT).
+Mr. Lacy is active in Campo Santo, a performance group in San Francisco, and recently appeared in its production of "Candlestick" by Bennett Fisher at American Conservatory Theatre (ACT).

 The play is set among 49ers fans tailgating during the team's final season at Candlestick Park in 2013.
 It explores change in the Bay Area community, especially for Black and Brown folks, through the symbolism of the team moving from the Black neighborhood of Bayview down into the gut of Silicon Valley.
 Read San Francisco Examiner article on that play.